Skip to main content

 • Create a digital filing system to keep track of all monthly bills.
 This will help you spread out your budget more efficiently.

-Aim for 30% Credit Utilization (or Less)
+2. Aim for 30% Credit Utilization (or Less)

 Credit utilization is the portion of your credit limit that you are using at the moment.
-The best way to ensure your credit utilization is ok is by paying your credit card balances in full each month.
+The best way to ensure your credit utilization is okay is by paying your credit card balances in full each month.

 If you can’t do that, try to keep the total outstanding balance at 30% or less.
 Getting your credit utilization to 10% will benefit your credit score even more.